Multiplicativity of linear functionals on function spaces on an open unit disc: Abstract

 \section{Abstract}

-This paper presents a fairly general version of the well-known Gleason-Kahane-$\dot{\text{Z}}$elazko (GKZ) theorem in the spirit of a GKZ type theorem obtained recently by Mashreghi and Ransford for Banach spaces.
-In effect, we characterize a class of linear functionals as point evaluations on the vector space of all polynomials $\cl P$.
+This paper presents a fairly general version of the well-known Gleason-Kahane-$\dot{\text{Z}}$elazko (GKZ) theorem in the spirit of a GKZ type theorem obtained recently by Mashreghi and Ransford for Hardy spaces.
+In effect, we characterize a class of linear functionals as point evaluations on the vector space of all complex polynomials $\cl P$.
 We do not make any topological assumptions on $\cl P$.
-We then apply this characterization to present a version of the GKZ theorem for a class of metric spaces of complex-valued functions on an open disc centered at the origin.
+We then apply this characterization to present a version of the GKZ theorem for a vast class of topological spaces of complex-valued functions including the Hardy, Bergman, Dirichlet, and many more well-known function spaces.
 We obtain this result under the assumption of continuity of the linear functional, which we show, with the help of an example, to be a necessary condition for the desired conclusion.
-Lastly, we use the GKZ theorem for polynomials to obtain a version of the GKZ theorem for weighted Hardy spaces on which the operator of multiplication with the coordinate function $z$ is strictly cyclic.
+Lastly, we use the GKZ theorem for polynomials to obtain a version of the GKZ theorem for strictly cyclic weighted Hardy spaces.